thoughtspot/rest-api-sdk/Java/doc/models/type-10-enum.md

 # Type 10 Enum

-Type of the data object
+Type of the metadata object being searched.

 ## Enumeration